How NPS/CSAT Response Intelligence Decodes Survey Data

 Tier: Tier 2 Classification

-the analysis model generates three outputs: (1) Notion weekly thematic analysis report with 8 sections — Executive Summary, NPS Score + Trend, Theme Distribution, Promoter Highlights, Detractor Analysis, Feature Gap Inventory, Competitor Intelligence, Week-over-Week Comparison; (2) Slack weekly summary via Block Kit; (3) Slack at-risk detractor alerts — one per actionable detractor with score, themes, verbatim quote, and recommended follow-up.
+This is the final deliverable — what lands in your inbox or dashboard. the analysis model generates three outputs: (1) Notion weekly thematic analysis report with 8 sections — Executive Summary, NPS Score + Trend, Theme Distribution, Promoter Highlights, Detractor Analysis, Feature Gap Inventory, Competitor Intelligence, Week-over-Week Comparison; (2) Slack weekly summary via Block Kit; (3) Slack at-risk detractor alerts — one per actionable detractor with score, themes, verbatim quote, and recommended follow-up.

 The entire pipeline executes without manual intervention.
-From trigger to output, every decision point is deterministic: if a condition is met, the next agent fires; if not, the record is handled according to a documented fallback path.
-There are no silent failures.
-Every execution produces a traceable audit trail that you can review, export, or feed into your own reporting tools.
+From trigger to output, every decision point follows a documented path.
+Every execution produces a traceable audit trail.

-This architecture follows the ForgeWorkflows principle of tested, measured, documented automation.
-Every node in the pipeline has been validated during ITP (Inspection and Test Plan) testing, and the error handling matrix in the bundle documents the recovery path for each failure mode.
+All nodes have been validated during Independent Test Protocol (ITP) testing on n8n v2.7.5.
+The error handling matrix in the bundle documents the recovery path for each failure mode.

 Cost Breakdown